Converting one of my Stack Overflow answer to a post

-This feature is also useful in order to optimize some calculation.
-In the example of the special cases section, we did a first calculation to hide the image on the left then another one to hide it on the right.
+This feature is also useful to optimize some calculation.
+In the example of the special cases section, we did the first calculation to hide the image on the left and then another one to hide it on the right.
 If we consider changing the reference we only need to do one calculation.
 We take the formula used for the left side and we use the same on the right side.

 Here is the new version:

 s=0.5 we will no more animate from